Sequoia: Scalable, Robust, and Hardware-aware Speculative Decoding

-The original speculative decoding paper~\citep{leviathan2023fast} proposed picking the number of tokens $d$ to speculate by maximizing the following expression for speedup: $\texttt{Speedup}(n) =\frac{G(n)}{1 + c \cdot n}.$ Here, $G(n) = \frac{1 - \alpha^{n + 1}}{1 - \alpha}$ is the expected number of generated tokens in one iteration of speculative decoding (if $n$ tokens are speculated), $c$ denotes the time to perform one forward pass of the draft model relative to the target model forward pass, and $1$ represents the time to verify the token tree.
-This approach can be easily extended to the tree-based setting, by replacing $G(n)$ with $G(n, d)$, the expected number of generated tokens for the best tree of size $n$ and depth $d$.
-It's important to note that regardless of the value of $n$, the verification time is treated as a constant $\mathcal{O}(1)$ by prior work (e.g., the computation model in SpecTr~\citep{sun2023spectr}).

-We now present \sys, a scalable, robust, and hardware-aware speculative decoding algorithm. \begin{itemize}[itemsep=0.0pt,topsep=0pt,leftmargin=*] \item In Section~\ref{sec:method_tree_construct}, we present our scalable tree construction algorithm, which uses dynamic programming to solve for the optimal tree structure.
+We now present \sys, a scalable and robust speculative decoding algorithm. \begin{itemize}[itemsep=0.0pt,topsep=0pt,leftmargin=*] \item In Section~\ref{sec:method_tree_construct}, we present our scalable tree construction algorithm, which uses dynamic programming to solve for the optimal tree structure.
 We demonstrate both theoretically and empirically that the number of tokens generated by verifying \sys trees scales nearly logarithmically in the size of the tree, while existing tree structures asymptote in the number of tokens they can generate. \item In Section~\ref{sec:method_tree_verify}, we present our robust tree verification algorithm, which modifies the SpecInfer algorithm by sampling \textit{without replacement} from the draft model.
-We show both theoretically and empirically that \sys is robust, performing well across temperature values, while existing verification methods are not. \item In Section~\ref{sec:method_tree_optimizer}, we present how we can make \sys hardware-aware by optimizing the size and depth of the speculated tree based on the hardware being used.
-We demonstrate theoretically and empirically that choosing these hyperparameters in this manner can yield increases in speed relative to choosing a fixed tree size. \end{itemize}
+We show both theoretically and empirically that \sys is robust, performing well across temperature values, while existing verification methods are not. \end{itemize}